 The biggest tip for reading at university is to plan reading time into your study schedule and read with a purpose.
 Be selective about what you read and check which resources your tutor has suggested as essential reading.
 It is impossible to read everything.
 Take time to check the suitability of titles, abstracts, content lists, chapter headings, etc. Ask yourself if they link to what you will be writing about?
 You can then either place them in a pile to be read thoroughly or a pile to disregard.
 Doing this will save time in the long run, as you will have already selected those that will be useful.

 Read purposefully and critically, keeping your assignment question in mind.
 How does the text you are reading support what you are trying to find out?
 Ask questions of what you’re reading, be doubtful and sceptical, examine other people’s ideas and critique your own ideas too.
 Wider reading supports the development of critical thinking, as you start to make links and develop a deeper argument.
 It is therefore important to give yourself as much time as possible to carry out your research.
 You can find more support in the Critical Thinking toolkit.

-Whilst most of your academic writing will be written in the third person, reflective writing may call for a mix of first and third person.
+Whilst most of your academic assignments will be written in the third person, reflective writing may call for a mix of first and third person.
 When reflecting on your own personal experiences you may write in the first person, and when referring to key literature to help support your main argument you may write in the third person.

 You may be asked to use a model of reflection within your writing, for example Gibbs’ (1998) Reflective Model.
 Information on how you can use models of reflection can be found in the Reflective Writing toolkit.